Photography Life

 Nikon Z 100-400mm f/4.5-5.6 VR S

-The Nikon Z 100-400mm is currently the only Nikon zoom for Z-mount that has some reach.
+The Nikon Z 100-400mm is a moderate-reach Z-mount lens.
 Its wide range and 0.38x magnification (minimum focus distance of 75cm) make this lens well-suited to larger wildlife and pseudo-macro shots of insects.

 There are two potential downsides with this lens, and they go hand-in-hand.
 The first is that the maximum aperture of f/5.6 on the long end doesn’t let in as much light as an f/4 or f/2.8 lens, which also makes it harder to use teleconverters.
 The second is that 400mm isn’t always long enough for smaller or more distant birds.
 So, this is a great lens for bigger or closer wildlife, but it’s not the right choice for all wildlife photographers.